-- Miss K Johal (Food Technology Teacher and Head of Clitherow House)
+- Miss K Johal (Head of Year 11, Head of Clitherow House and Food Technology Teacher)

 Our focus in food technology is not only to teach the students about what they eat and the importance of making better choices but we also we want them to be confident in the kitchen with the ability to cook a variety of dishes independently, using the skills learnt in food technology and perhaps a love for a Food technology as well.